minneapolisdan/ndsu-ag/pages/other.md

 * What documenation is available for accessing these services?
 * Does every department/group etc. have a newsletter?
 How many are there?

-We need to determine best way to integrate these in a flexible way throughout as needed
+We need to determine best way to integrate these as needed, in a flexible and thorough manner

 <a class="button bg-green-500 hover:bg-blue-500 rounded" href="https://docs.google.com/forms/d/e/1FAIpQLSfoqtUzwHiDlp-j4JgXDrwHuCdChRIyw56xspRLm_mQOTcIfg/viewform?usp=sf_link" target="_blank">Answer Central services questions  🤔</a>